Music-Player-App/Music-Player-Backend/README.md

 - Integration with Cloudinary for media file storage (images + audio)
 - Song ownership via foreign key relationship to the user
 - Routes for both users and songs
-- Connected to a React frontend for UI and playback
+- Connected to a React frontend
 ## How it works
 ### User Authentication (auth routes)
 - (Flask):